I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 Strap In, This Is Going To Get Bumpy

 Once upon a time in Denmark, on a cold and dreary day in 1897, a boy was born to parents unknown.
-He spent his first few months in a notorious orphanage until he was adopted by a beautiful Swedish lady and her evil husband who took him home to their big house in Malmö.
+The child spent his first few months in a notorious orphanage until he was adopted by a beautiful, melancholy Swedish lady and her wicked husband who took him home to their big house in Malmö.

 Or not.
-Once upon a time, a boy was born to Hilda and Anton, Swedish lovers who coincidentally despised each other.
-To save shame, Hilda gave birth in Denmark and left her son in an orphanage temporarily to give her and Anton time to arrange a ‘colossal’ wedding that neither of them wanted.
+Once upon a time, a boy was born to Hilda and Anton, one-time lovers who had grown to despise each other.
+To conceal her shame, Hilda gave birth in Denmark and left her son in an orphanage temporarily to give her and Anton time to arrange a ‘colossal’ wedding that neither of them wanted.

 They didn’t tell their son any of this.
 That would have taken the fun out of the next eighty years.

-Despite his timid, bookish demeanour, little Nils was branded The Bad Child from the start.
-His half brother, Gunnar, was favoured in all things, and Nils and Hilda were largely left to their own devices, eating alone, vacationing alone, and trying to smile when Anton’s business partners came over, boasting about their money and their mistresses.
+Despite his timid, bookish demeanour, little Nils Anton Alfide Asther was branded The Bad Child from the start.
+His elder half brother, Gunnar, was favoured in all things, and Nils and Hilda were largely left to their own devices, eating alone, vacationing alone, and trying to smile when Anton’s business partners came over, boasting about their money and their mistresses.

 It seems everyone knew Nils’ shameful origins except him.
 The parish priest harboured a special dislike for the boy, making Sundays an ordeal he would later turn into gruesome art.
 (I’ll be sharing this painting later.
 It’s… something.)